 About Lux

-Lux is a Twin-Cities based ensemble, bringing a dynamic edge to performance and education since 2013.
-Avid recitalists, Lux maintains an active presence in a wide array of musical spheres, from concert halls and churches, to coffee shops and podcasts.
-Their concert series, "Lattes with Lux," established an enthusiastic fan base and is currently hosted by several local, independent coffee houses around the Minneapolis-St. Paul area.
+Lux String Quartet is a Twin-Cities based ensemble that brings a dynamic edge to performance and education.
+Since 2013, Lux has maintained an active presence in a wide array of musical spheres, from concert halls and churches to coffee shops and podcasts.

 Stephanie Skor